djhmateer/hugo-quickstart/content/posts/3 belgian blonde - leffe clone.md

 We have 5Kg in this pack

 Chepeast barley is £28 for 25Kg sack. £30 for 25Kg sack which is £1.20/Kg

+Confusion is whether I need to 'mash' this.
+As it has already been malted.

+## Mashing
+ converts the starch in the grains to germentable sugars through activation on enzymes by heat.

+ Alpha amylase - best 67-75oC
+ beta Amylase between 54-65oC

+ mill (crush) the grain so husk breaks open, giving water access the ge grain starches and enzymes

+ How water (also called hot liquor) is added to the masihng vessel, called a mash tun.
+So when mnised wiht the grain it is at a temperature that activates the enzymes.

+ Next the crushed grain is added and mised such that there ar eno clumps of grian.

+ Following this the mash is allowed to rest for an hour in order to gie the enzymes time to break apart the starches.

+ A single infusion mashin is most common in home brewing, where one temp is employed between 62 to 72oC activating both enzymes to varying degrees.

+ Following the mash rest, lautering beings.
+Lautering

 .